sifiveinc/skl/example/README.md

 # SKL Examples

-This directory contains example implementations that demonstrate how to use SKL-Open library functions to build higher-level operations and algorithms.
+This directory contains example implementations that demonstrate how to use SKL functions to build higher-level operations and algorithms.

 ## Purpose